 For someone to invest in your business or even take it off your hands, the company you have set up needs to be proven as valuable.

-When addressing sellability, you’ll get to know what’s undermining your company’s value, so even if you’re not planning to sell (or not planning to sell right now) knowing that it’s in a fit and sellable state gives you reassurance and a sense of security and achievement.
+When addressing sellability, you’ll get to know what’s undermining your company’s value, so even if you’re not planning to sell your business (or not planning to sell right now) knowing that it’s in a fit and sellable state gives you reassurance and a sense of security and achievement.

 If you are thinking of selling, here are some of the pros and cons, and pointers to what you can do to get the best price for your business.